Meet our Governors

 Mr David Smith

 David joined the Thorpe board of governors in early 2014.
 He is the chair of the board’s teaching and learning committee and has particular responsibility for the Early Years Foundation Stage.
+David has two children at Thorpe Primary School, one of which is in Year 3 and the other Year 6, making fantastic progress and thoroughly enjoying their time at school.

 Outside of his role as school governor, David enjoys spending time with his family and is a lawyer for a large international law firm.